Rektoooooo/Rektoooooo/README.md

 ⸻
 🎯 What I'm Up To

-- 🔨 Building Gymly - taking workout tracking to the next level
+- 🔨 Building ShadowLift - taking workout tracking to the next level
 - 📚 Learning advanced SwiftUI patterns and iOS architecture
 - 🤖 Exploring Apple Intelligence and on-device ML
 - 🎨 Experimenting with modern UI/UX design patterns